 The filling is made with powdered sugar and sunbutter as well, so you get lots of great flavor in both the cookie and the filling.

-Sure, any seed or nut butter should work just fine!
+Any seed or nut butter should work just fine in this recipe!
 If you use pumpkin seed butter, these will have a little bit of a green hue to them.
 But feel free to use any spread that works for your dietary needs.

-If you ever do have that happen, the cookies are still fine to eat!
+If you ever do have that happen when you’re baking cookies, the cookies are still fine to eat!
 It’s just a green color, and it isn’t anything harmful.
 The change in color does not affect the flavor of the cookies.

-- filling these with vegan chocolate buttercream frosting
+- Try filling these with vegan chocolate buttercream frosting

-- adding toasted coconut flakes to the batter
+- Try adding toasted coconut flakes to the batter

-- skipping the filling and pressing a piece of chocolate bar into the top while these are still warm from the oven
+- You can skip the filling and pressing a piece of chocolate bar into the top while these are still warm from the oven

 Disclosure: This post contains affiliate links.